zotonic/zotonic/doc/ref/controllers/controller_admin_module_manager.rst

 Shows the list of Zotonic modules currently known to the system.

-The list is sorted based on the module's status: active modules are listed first, non-active modules next.
+The list is sorted based on the module’s status: active modules are listed first, non-active modules next.

 Each module has a button which let you toggle the active status of the